elastic/apm-nodejs-http-client/README.md

 ### `client.sent`

-An integer indicating the number of events (spans, transactions, or errors) sent by the client.
-An event is considered sent when the HTTP request used to transmit it have ended.
+An integer indicating the number of events (spans, transactions, errors, or metricsets) sent by the client.
+An event is considered sent when the HTTP request used to transmit it has ended.
+Note that errors in requests to APM server may mean this value is not the same as the number of events *accepted* by the APM server.

 ### `client.config(options)`